 Prerequisites: SOC11 or PSY11

 Life is as fragile as it is wondrous.
 Major risks such as low income, illness, un(der)employment, wars and other disasters- may hit almost anyone.
 Solidarity exists in many forms but it has to be organized.
-In this day and age of a retreating welfare state, this course deals with other contemporary and historical forms of Solidarity, notably self-help in the form of organized mutual aid via micro-insurance, micro-credit and crowdfunding; philanthropy in its myriad forms including local as well as transnational humanitarian organizations, past and present.
-Organizing solidarity is not just about covering risks but also about creating opportunities.
+In this day and age of a retreating welfare state, this course deals with other contemporary and historical forms of Solidarity, notably self-help in the form of organised mutual aid via micro-insurance, micro-credit and crowdfunding; philanthropy in its myriad forms including local as well as transnational humanitarian organizations, past and present.
+Organising solidarity is not just about covering risks but also about creating opportunities.
 The course also deals with recent often internet-based forms of sharing resources, such as homes, couches, knowledge, information and resources such as equipment.

-Prerequisites: At least 1 of Modern History (UCHUMHIS14) or Intro to Sociology (UCSSCSOC11), also requires a 200 level SSC science course
+Prerequisites: At least 1 of Modern History (UCHUMHIS14) or Intro to Sociology (UCSSCSOC11), also requires a 200 level SSC science course.